-An integrated approach is currently being used to control brown rot, including sanitation practices, cultural methods, and chemical control measures.
-Nonetheless, management still depends heavily on the application of two or three fungicide applications in the final 2 to 3 weeks before harvest.
+An integrated approach is currently being used to control brown rot of peach, including sanitation practices, cultural methods, and chemical control measures.
+Management still depends heavily on the application of two or three fungicide applications in the final 2 to 3 weeks before harvest.
 Since the early 1980s these applications have relied primarily on DMI fungicides but resistance development in the pathogen is forcing growers to alternate between chemical classes and/or use fungicide mixtures.
-However, our research indicates that alternating DMIs at the current label rate and QoIs may not be sustainable.
-Growers are encouraged to use the resistance monitoring program 'Profile' to determine if BZIs can be used at their specific location and if the DMI rate needs to be increased.
+Growers are encouraged to use the resistance monitoring program 'Profile' to determine location-specific fungicide resistance profiles.

 Demethylation inhibitor (DMI) fungicides are very effective against brown rot and -as mentioned above- have been used for a long time in the Southeast.
 Examples are propiconazole, fenbuconazole, tebuconazole, and metconazole.
 Resistance was first documented in Georgia in 2004 and has since been reported in South Carolina and other states.
 The good news is that increasing the rate of DMI fungicides (which is allowed for some but not all DMIs) still control resistant populations